Print

 2. Option 2: Bake the pudding, remove it from the oven, let it cool completely to room temperature.
 Sprinkle 1 Tbsp of confectioner’s sugar on the surface before serving.

-6. The pudding can be eaten at room temperature or cold.
+6. Let the pudding rest for at least 45 minutes before serving.
+The pudding can be eaten at room temperature or cold.
 Store covered in the refrigerator for up to 3 days.

 Notes